andremacola/acf-onyx-poll/readme.md

 # ACF ONYX POLL

 > This is an **alpha version** and is not available in Wordpress Repository.
 Will be soon

 Plugin for polls based on regular Wordpress and acf (advanced custom fields) functionalities using **WP REST API** and ***Javascript*** methods.
 Fell free to submit a Pull Request.

+The main goal of ACF Onyx Poll is to be **totally free, lightweight and simple**.
+No fancy, colorful and polluted options or donate screens.

 This plugin is based on [Twitter](https://twitter.com) poll cards style.